The Danes love Christmas

 St Lucia is the Catholic Saint of Light and her festival is celebrated on the 13th December.
 In schools and kindergartens all over Denmark, young girls dress in white and sing in procession.
 One of the girls is chosen to represent Santa Lucia and she leads the procession wearing a candle headdress and a red sash.
 It is said that Saint Lucia wore the candles on her head in order to keep her hands free, so she could feed the poor hiding in the catacombs of ancient Rome.
 The red sash symbolizes the fire that would not touch her when she was burnt at the stake for her Christian beliefs in the 3rd century.
 Whilst out last year I saw this slightly different take on The Santa Lucia tradition.

 Most Danes put up a Christmas tree which is decorated with national flags, cornets filled with fruit, candies or cookies and small toy musical instruments.
 On the top of the tree they put a silver or gold star, never an angel.
 They also hang fairy lights, but many families continue with the old tradition of putting real candles on the tree.
 Danes who live in the country can go and cut their own trees down.
 For us city dwellers, we can buy trees from one of the many Christmas markets and then strap them to our bikes to get them home.
-Sadly we left all our Christmas decorations in Connecticut so our tree this year is very minimalistic, with just white lights.
+Sadly, we left all our Christmas decorations in Connecticut so our tree this year is very minimalistic, with just white lights.
 I quite like it.
+(Update, great excuse to buy lots of gorgeous Danish decorations!)

 In Denmark, Santa Claus is known as Julemanden (literally “the Yule Man”).
 Julemanden travels on a sleigh drawn by reindeer, with presents for the children.
 His helpers are elves known as julenisser (or simply nisser), who are traditionally believed to live in attics, barns or similar places.
 Children leave out saucers of milk or rice pudding or other treats for the nisser on the afternoon on the 24th as a thank you for all their hard work.